3 min read

 Featured Image

 Healthcare-associated infections (HAIs) affect 1.4 million people worldwide at any given time.
-That’s ~1 in 31 hospital patients.
-[1] In the United States, HAIs cost hospitals $28-44 billion annually.
-Their indirect cost to society (e.g., early deaths, decreased productivity) is even greater.
-[2]
+That’s about 1 in 31 hospital patients.
+In the United States, HAIs cost hospitals $28-44 billion annually.
+Their indirect cost to patients and the public (e.g., preventable deaths, long-term complications, and decreased productivity) is even greater.

 Most HAIs are preventable.
-However, published evidence suggests that many healthcare workers are non-compliant with prevention guidelines:
+However, a low rate of compliance with prevention guidelines:

 *CLABSIs, or central line-associated bloodstream infections, are the deadliest and most costly HAI.
 [5] [6]